 Contract Compliance Login

 Industrial Waste & Pretreatment

 2020 Water Quality Initiative

-By installing green infrastructure on your property, you can play a significant role in protecting our local waters while enabling your organization to become greener and more sustainable.
+By installing green infrastructure on your property, you can significantly protect our local waters while enabling your organization to become greener and more sustainable.
 Helping capture stormwater on your property helps prevent excess water from entering our sewers.
-Excess water contributes to sewer overflows and basement backups.
+Excess water contributes to sewer overflows and sewer water backing up into basements.

 All inquiries regarding the Green Infrastructure Partnership Program should be directed to Nathan Churchill, Procurement Specialist, at NChurchill@mmsd.com.

-Green infrastructure projects are consistent with MMSD's 2035 Vision and Strategic Objectives; our long-range goal is to eliminate sewer overflows, improve water quality, and incorporate an overall triple-bottom-line sustainable approach to operations.
-Projects funded through the GIPP support implementation of the District’s Regional Green Infrastructure Plan (RGIP) (2013), Urban Biodiversity Plan (2018), and the Resilience Plan (2019).
+Green infrastructure projects in our community align with MMSD's 2035 Vision and Strategic Objectives; our long-range goal is to eliminate sewer overflows, improve water quality, and incorporate a sustainable approach to operations.
+Projects funded through the GIPP support the MMSD's Regional Green Infrastructure Plan, Urban Biodiversity Plan, and Resilience Plan.

 Projects should seek to demonstrate a connection or relationship to the purpose and function of other MMSD watercourse flood management, and green infrastructure work.